2020PB/police-brutality/reports/Oregon.md

 Protestors with hands up are seen opposite the Justice Center around 1 AM PST.
 Clouds of tear gas are seen on the street.
 Additional munitions can be heard throughout the footage.

-tags: protestor, shoot, tear-gas, pepper-ball
+tags: protester, shoot, tear-gas, pepper-ball

 id: or-portland-116